Killaship/Codename-Spectrum/README.md

 Get RTC time

-Add support for backspace in keyboard.
+Add support for backspace & shift in keyboard.